 - Avoid over-stirring.

-- Ensure that some water from the tomatoes dries during frying before adding the rice.
+- Ensure that some of the water from the tomatoes evaporates during frying before adding the rice.

-- Add water in batches so the rice doesn't overcook.
+- Add water in batches to prevent the rice from overcooking.

 - Long-grain basmati rice is the best rice, which isn't mushy.